I'll never forget the moment when

 No matter how you do it, keep it simple.

-Use words they understand and show that you're interested in their ideas.
+Use words they understand and show that you are interested in their ideas.

-So, try to have regular feedback sessions with your customers.
+So try to have regular feedback sessions with your clients.

 .